-This does not mean that all children need treatment at this age, but it does allow your orthodontist to determine whether your child could benefit from early intervention with quite simple and relatively brief treatment.
+This does not mean that all children need treatment at this age, but it does allow your orthodontist to determine whether your child could benefit from early intervention.

 Most patients though start brace treatment when most or all of their permanent teeth have been shed.
 This happens typically at around the age of 12, but there is quite a lot of variation amongst individuals.